Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Finalmouse UltralightX

-47g ultralight wired gaming mouse, PIXART 3389 sensor, 22,000 DPI, 6 buttons, ultra-thin paracord cable, honeycomb shell design, highly rated by customers with 900+ reviews.
+47g ultralight wired gaming mouse, PIXART 3389 sensor, 22,000 DPI, 6 buttons, ultra-thin paracord cable, honeycomb shell design, Well-reviewed on Amazon with 900+ reviews.
 Finalmouse is the OG ultralight gaming mouse brand — pro players have used Finalmouse for years.
 At 47g, it's one of the lightest mice ever made (lighter than Superlight 2).
 The honeycomb shell reduces weight without sacrificing durability.
 The PIXART 3389 sensor is tournament-proven.
 The ultra-thin paracord cable is the gold standard for drag-free movement.
 22,000 DPI is more than enough.
 Wired means zero latency variance.
 The shape is ambidextrous so suitable for any grip style.
 Only downside is availability (Finalmouse has current availability drops) and price (premium).

 ✓ Why GiftedPicks chose this

 The lightest wired mouse on the market at 47g.
 If you want ultralight performance but prefer wired, this is it.
-Finalmouse has a cult following in esports for a reason — their mice are specifically engineered for minimum weight. highly rated by customers.
+Finalmouse has a cult following in esports for a reason — their mice are specifically engineered for minimum weight.
+Well-reviewed on Amazon.
 Paracord cable is the best-in-class for low drag.
 If you can secure one (they), it's worth it.

 ⚠ Not ideal for